sriramcse93/Anakage_Ticket_Raise_Demo/data/nlu.md

 ## intent: create_ticket_for_internet_explorer_PDF
 - create ticket for internet explorer PDF
+- need to create ticket for internet explorer PDF
+- need to create ticket for internet explorer PDF not solved
 - open PDF in browser not solved so need to create ticket
 - solution for internet explorer open PDF in browser not solved
 - open PDF file in internet explorer not solved.